SciML/sciml.ai/_posts/2018-7-15-FunctionInputEPIRK.md

 but v0.6 versions should continue to work.
 A lot of help came from GSoC student Yingbo Ma (@YingboMa).

+The following is a list of user-facing breaking changes:

+- The performance overloads are now changed.
+Instead of defining overloads like `f(::Type{Val{:jac}},J,u,p,t)` for Jacobains, instead you define an `ODEFunction(f,jac=f_jac)` where `f_jac` is the function `f_jac(J,u,p,t)`.
+  The same overloads all exist but now are passed to build the `ODEFunction` which is then used by the solver.
+Things like `SDEFunction`, `DDEFunction`, etc. all work analygously.
+These are documented in the `Jacobians and DiffEqFunctions` page of the documentation.
+Mass matrices have also moved to the DiffEqFunction types.

+- `saveat` now only includes the end points if the end points are in the array of `saveat` time points.
+Before, if `tspan=(0.0,1.0)` and `saveat=[0.5]` it would have saved at `[0.0,0.5,1.0]`.
+Now it saves at `[0.5]`. `saveat=0.5` still expands to the array `saveat=[0.0,0.5,1.0]` and thus works the same.

+All other breaking changes are internal changes to the solver structures to support new features.

 ## Jacobian Types: Sparse, Banded, Matrix-Free, etc.

+The whole ecosystem now has a way to utilize non-dense matrix types by providing a `jac_prototype` to the appropriate `AbstractDiffEqFunction` (example:
+`ODEFunction`).
+This is a type which the solvers will use internally.
+For example, if you pass a sparse matrix than a sparse Jacobian with that sparsity structure is what will be used.
+Matrix types from other packages work: if you pass a `BandedMatrix` from BandedMatrices.jl then internally the solvers can utilize banded matrix solvers.
+Also, if you pass a lazy operator type which has `mul!` defined, then this matrix-free representation of the Jacobian is what will be used in algorithms like `gmres`.
+Thus any AbstractMatrix or AbstractDiffEqOperator can now be used as the Jacobian type.
+Specific solvers will throw an error if they do not support that matrix type.
+OrdinaryDiffEq.jl and StochasticDiffEq.jl support any Julia matrix type while Sundials.jl supports dense, sparse, and banded matrices.
+More widespread support for more matrix types can now be the subject of easy development since this interface is all setup thanks to GSoC student Xingjian Guo (@MSeeker1340).

 ## 5th (Stiff) Order EPIRK Methods